Alumni News

 Fall 2022

-Carina L. Dacer is a compliance professional and volunteers with healthcare center and charities.
+Carina L. Dacer is a Certified Listener Poet Cohort 4 alum, and compliance professional who volunteers with healthcare center and charities.
 She serves as Treasurer on the board of The Good Listening Project.

-Heather Coats is a Nurse Practitioner and Director of Research at Hospice and Palliative Nurses Association.
+Heather Coats is a Certified Listener Poet Cohort 4 alum, Nurse Practitioner, and Director of Research at Hospice and Palliative Nurses Association.

-Sharon Dardis is a recently retired RN, BSN, and hospice and children’s bereavement coordinator.
+Sharon Dardis is a Certified Listener Poet Cohort 4 alum, and recently retired RN, BSN, and hospice and children’s bereavement coordinator.

 Cohort 5